 On multiple occasions, it appeared as if NFL veteran and West head coach Mark McMillian, with NFL veteran trainer and offensive coordinator Rodney Beasley, thought it best to simply feed the ball to Bolt.
 Good decision, too.

 In between, there were plenty of memorable moments.
-SWAC target Jalen Brown and Southland Conference target Cameron Ward were in control of the offense for the East.
+Pac-12 Conference target Cameron ward and Southland Conference target Jalen Brown were in control for the East.
 The rotation at quarterback worked out particularly well.

-Ward, in fact, found Conference USA target Hayden Metcalf on a 47-yard touchdown pass to extend the East lead, 20-7 with one minute left in the first quarter.
-While not as strong, the two shared a rapport somewhat similar to Bolt and Gray.
+Ward, in fact, found Big 10 Conference target Hayden Metcalf on a 47-yard touchdown pass to extend the East lead, 20-7 with one minute left in the first quarter.
+While not as strong, the two shared a rapport similar to Bolt and Gray.

 Missouri Valley Football Conference target Devin Wills scored on an 81-yard run and Ohio Valley Conference target Jeremiah Bryant did the same on a 2-yarder to give the East a 30-20 lead with five left in the fourth quarter.